CodingWonders/DISMTools/README.md

 3. Open the solution in Visual Studio 2012 or later
 4. Finally, go to "Build > Build solution", or press CTRL-Shift-B

-**NOTE:** in the event that the program detects an update and lets you download an older version, we suggest that you should disregard its advice (it's not like it will affect the binary being compiled, as it will be recompiled when you build the project, but it will make you waste time)
+**NOTE:** in the event that the program detects an update and lets you download an older version, we suggest that you disregard its advice (it's not like it will affect the binary being compiled, as it will be recompiled when you build the project, but it will make you waste time)

 ## Contributions